Fall: by February 1

 Note: There is no special reference form.
 A letter of recommendation should be written on the author’s academic letterhead.
 Please refer to the enclosed link for guidance in writing letters of recommendation for applicants to McGill graduate programs: http://www.mcgill.ca/grad-reference/

 7. Writing Sample

-Applicants must submit a Writing Sample.
-This is usually a good B.A. paper (graded copy), maximum 15-20 pages.
+Applicants must submit a Writing Sample (usually, a good revised term paper or academic essay, maximum 15-20 pages).

 8. Language Competency

 Non-Canadian applicants whose mother tongue is not English and who have not completed an undergraduate degree using the English language, are required to submit documented proof of competency in English before their application for admission can be considered, specifically: the Test of English as a Foreign Language (TOEFL).
 The International English Language Testing System (IELTS) is also acceptable.
 Your application will not be processed without this document.